 The Yale Smart Lock, which is available for purchase with ADT security packages.

 Only Z-Wave-compatible smart locks can connect to ADT security systems.
 While that opens up a lot of options, we recommend choosing the models available on ADT’s website.
 We’ve found them easier to install and integrate with our ADT system.
-Here are some examples of the smart locks available to you:
+They are the ones that work best with ADT’s security systems:

 | Smart Lock Model | Installation Type | Price |